 This is known as the “ultimate food wine” and is best served with poultry, pasta, and seafood.
 The food pairings vary depending on the style of Zinfandel you buy (light-bodied, medium-bodied, full-bodied).

 This delicious red wine tends to have different notes depending on where it’s from and how it was grown.
 Light Merlots are best paired with foods such as pizza, pasta with red sauce, and grilled chicken.
-Medium Merlots have a wide variety of foods that could be served with it.
+Medium Merlots have a wide variety of foods they could be served with.

 Traditional champagne is perfect for those casual parties where you want to serve food platters that contain fruit, cheese, and crackers.
+Champagne also pairs well with anything salty because of its faint touch of sweetness.
 The idea is to keep it light with this beverage.
 Many wedding caterers will be able to consult with you on pairing beverages with food for your special day.

 4. Cabernet Sauvignon

 This luscious red goes great with juicy red meats like steak or pork.
+The tannins in this wine refresh the palate after each bite.
 Contact your local wineries or liquor stores for advice on the best brands out there.